alsosprachben/mnvkd/README.md

 Ideally, data should be mapped once at the beginning, then reduced once at the end, in contiguous vertical layers of abstraction, but often distributed systems end up unnecessarily re-reducing and re-mapping in between each layer.
 This architecture is often the effect of a distributed system inheriting the design of a non-distributed system, which started out with horizontal layers of abstraction.
 Therefore, a distributed system needs to be designed from the beginning with vertical layers of abstraction.

 ### Locality of Reference
 With proper vertical layer partitioning, the horizontal layers can become local again.
 This completely changes the algorithmic conditions.
 No need to store every variable in a giant hash table.
 No need for a service mesh to manage horizontal connections beween systems.
-Applications are small and efficient again, but exist within a modern horizontal resource backplane.
+Applications are small and efficient again, but exist within a modern horizontal resource backplane supporting local access, and this "locality of reference" mitigates the latency problem of distributed data pipelines.

 ### Operating Systems Manage Resources